Modeling and solving the multimodal car- and ride-sharing problem: Related work

 The MDVSP was proven to be NP-hard by \citet{Bertossi1987}.
 Column generation was first applied to the MDVSP by \citet{Ribeiro1994} and extended by \citet{Hajdar2006} and \citet{Groiez2013}.
-Note that these algorithms focus on proven integer optimality of the entire problem, which is not the case in our work. \citet{Pepin2008} compare five heuristic for the MDVSP and conclude that the column generation heuristic performs best assuming enough computational time is available and stability required. \citet{Guedes2016} propose a simple and efficient heuristic approach for the MDVSP.
-The heuristic first applies state space reductions to reduce complexity and thereafter a truncated column generation approach. \\ \citet{Kulkarni2018} present a new inventory formulation for the MDVSP and a column generation-based heuristic that use a novel proposed decomposition.
-The multi depot vehicle scheduling with controlled trip shifting \citep{Desfontaines2018} is closely related to the MMCRP.
+Note that these algorithms focus on proven integer optimality of the entire problem, which is not the case in our work. \citet{Pepin2008} compare five heuristic for the MDVSP and conclude that the column generation heuristic performs best assuming enough computational time is available and stability is required. \citet{Guedes2016} propose a simple and efficient heuristic approach for the MDVSP.
+The heuristic first applies state space reductions to reduce complexity and thereafter a truncated column generation approach. \citet{Kulkarni2018} present a new inventory formulation for the MDVSP and a column generation based heuristic proposing a novel decomposition.
+The multi-depot vehicle scheduling with controlled trip shifting \citep{Desfontaines2018} is closely related to the MMCRP.
 The generalization of the MDVSP allows for slight modification of one trip scheduled time.
-Trips are mutliplied, representing each trip for different starting times.
+Trips are multiplied, representing each trip for different starting times.
 The aim is to find a set of bus schedules that covers every trip exactly once by satisfying vehicle availability and minimize costs.
-The work introduces a two-phase matheuristic where column generation solving the linear relaxation is then embed in a diving heuristic to derive an integer solution.
-The sequence of trips is fixed in the first phase by the column generation approach and thereafter the copies of a trip chosen using a mixed integer program.
+The work introduces a two-phase matheuristic where column generation solving the linear relaxation is embedded in a diving heuristic to derive an integer solution.
+The sequence of trips is fixed in the first phase by the column generation approach and thereafter the copies of a trip {are} chosen using a mixed integer program.